davcd/jsonresume-theme-actual-letter/README.md

 }
 ```

-- `resume.basics.summary` supports markdown and contains the cover letter
+- `resume.basics.coverLetter` supports markdown

+### `cover-letter.md` file

+If `resume.basics.coverLetter` JSON path is missing, this theme will look for a `cover-letter.md` file to retrieve the body of the letter